ricksterhd123/ytmp3/README.md

 # create an env
 virtualenv venv
-virtualenv -p /usr/local/bin/pypy myenv # using the pypy distribution
+virtualenv -p /usr/local/bin/pypy venv # using the pypy distribution

 # use the env
 source myenv/bin/activate